What is the Medical Monitoring Project (MMP)?

 Virginia MMP has an HIV medical care provider who serves as Virginia’s representative to the national MMP Provider Advisory Board (PAB).
 The PAB advises the national and local MMP programs, provides important input and assistance on analysis of MMP data, and promotes MMP activities within the medical community.

-Links to Virginia Fact Sheets and data
+Virginia MMP Fact Sheets

 You can also read more about MMP at the CDC’s website: